huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_instance_group_associcate.md

   If omitted, the provider-level region will be used.
 Changing this setting will create a new resource.

 * `group_id` - (Required, String, ForceNew) Specifies the ID of the WAF instance group.
-  Changing this will create a new instance.
+  Changing this will create a new resource.

-* `load_balances` - (Required, List) Specifies the IDs of the ELB instances bound to the WAF instance group.
+* `load_balancers` - (Required, List) Specifies the IDs of the ELB instances bound to the WAF instance group.
-  This is an array of security group ids.
+  This is an array of ELB instance ids.

 ## Attributes Reference